nivasteja/Online-Voting-System/README.md

 # Online Voting System Using BlockChain Technology

-> This is a final year project for the IT Degree at MVSR Engineering College, Nagdergul.
+> This is a final year project for the IT Degree at MVSR Engineering College, Nagdergul<br/>
 > This project is developed by K. Nivas Teja, E. Rishwanth Reddy, C. Sumanth under the guidance of D.B.V Ravi Sankar.

 ### Requirements